-We investigate how cell death affects the local tissue environment and in particular how necrosis drives sterile inflammation.
-We have a special interest in the pathogenesis of atherosclerotic plaques, which are characterized by chronic inflammation and an accumulation of apoptotic and necrotic cells.
-Much of our work focuses on the key inflammatory cytokine IL-1α, which acts as a powerful danger signal upon release from dead cells.
-However, our recent work has shown that an elaborate molecular system controls IL-1α in a conditional and cell type-dependent manner to prevent inappropriate activation.
+We investigate how cell death and other cellular processes affects the local tissue environment, and in particular how necrosis can induce sterile inflammation.
+We have a special interest in atherosclerotic plaques, which are characterized by chronic inflammation and an accumulation of apoptotic and necrotic cells.
+Much of our work focuses on the activation and control of the apical inflammatory cytokine IL-1.
+IL-1α acts as a powerful danger signal when released from dead cells, and also controls the senescence-associated secretory phenotype, while IL-1β is activated and released in large amounts by the inflammasomes.
+Our recent work shows that multiple systems are needed to keep basal IL-1 activity under control and that small aberrations in IL-1 signalling can lead to immune dysfunction under the steady state.

 Cell death in Atherosclerosis